-Our instructor, Grahame Tinsley, is a fourth degree black belt who has over 30 years of martial arts experience.
+Our instructor and club founder, Grahame Tinsley, is a fourth degree black belt with over 30 years of martial arts experience.
 He is a qualified Chi Gung practitioner, competition referee, first aid qualified and CRB checked.
 During his training he has travelled to Kuala Lumpur to train with our system’s late Grandmaster, Quek Heng Choon, and has visited our founder’s (Shi Gao Can) Shaolin Temple in Singapore.
 He has also participated in numerous Kung Fu demonstrations, notably in Trafalgar Square and Leicester Square in London.

 He is skilled in various animal styles though specialises in the Leopard.
 He is also skilled in various traditional weapons, including the staff, sword, spear, halberd, trident and three section staff.
 He is also a qualified competition referee, first aid and Chi Gong practitioner.

 Official system sites